peterbrittain/asciimatics/doc/source/io.rst

 this by calling the :py:meth:`.has_resized` method.
 In addition, you can tell the Screen to throw an exception if this happens while you are playing a Scene by specifying ``stop_on_resize=True``.

-Once you have detetected that the screen size has changed using one of the options above, you can either decide to carry on with the current Screen or throw it away and create a new one (by simply creating a new Screen object).
+Once you have detected that the screen size has changed using one of the options above, you can either decide to carry on with the current Screen or throw it away and create a new one (by simply creating a new Screen object).
 If you do the latter, you will typically need to recreate your associated Scenes and Effects to run inside the new boundaries.
 See the bars.py demo as a sample